-In the section called “Who Votes?” in Chapter 4, Social and Political Infrastructure, we already discussed the mechanics of considering new committers.
+In the section called “Who Votes?”, we already discussed the mechanics of choosing new committers, as a subset of choosing maintainers generally.
 Here we will look at the standards by which potential new committers should be judged, and how this process should be presented to the larger community.

-In the Subversion project, we choose committers primarily on the Hippocratic Principle: first, do no harm.
-Our main criterion is not technical skill or even knowledge of the code, but merely that the committer show good judgement.
-Judgement can mean simply knowing what not to take on.
-A person might post only small patches, fixing fairly simple problems in the code; but if the patches apply cleanly, do not contain bugs, and are mostly in accord with the project's log message and coding conventions, and there are enough patches to show a clear pattern, then an existing committer will usually propose that person for commit access.
-If at least three people say yes, and no one objects, then the offer is made.
-True, we might have no evidence that the person is able to solve complex problems in all areas of the code base, but that does not matter: the person has made it clear that he is capable of at least judging his own abilities.
-Technical skills can be learned (and taught), but judgement, for the most part, cannot.
-Therefore, it is the one thing you want to make sure a person has before you give him commit access.
+The most important criterion is not technical skill or even deep familiarity with the code, but rather that a person show good judgement.
+Judgement includes knowing what not to take on.
+Someone might post only small patches, fixing fairly simple problems in the code, but if her patches apply cleanly, do not contain bugs, and are mostly in accord with the project's log message and coding conventions, and there are enough patches to show a clear pattern, then an existing committer should propose her for commit access.
+If at least (say) three people say yes, and no one objects, then the offer is made.
+True, there might be no evidence yet that the person is able to solve complex problems in all areas of the codebase, but that is irrelevant: the person has made it clear that she is capable of judging her own abilities, and that is the important thing.

-When a new committer proposal does provoke a discussion, it is usually not about technical ability, but rather about the person's behavior on the mailing lists or in IRC.
-Sometimes someone shows technical skill and an ability to work within the project's formal guidelines, yet is also consistently belligerent or uncooperative in public forums.
-That's a serious concern; if the person doesn't seem to shape up over time, even in response to hints, then we won't add him as a committer no matter how skilled he is.
-In a volunteer group, social skills, or the ability to "play well in the sandbox", are as important as raw technical ability.
-Because everything is under version control, the penalty for adding a committer you shouldn't have is not so much the problems it could cause in the code (review would spot those quickly anyway), but that it might eventually force the project to revoke the person's commit access—an action that is never pleasant and can sometimes be confrontational.
+When a new committer proposal does provoke a discussion, it is usually not about technical ability, but rather about the person's behavior in the project's discussion forums.
+Sometimes someone shows technical skill and an ability to meet the project's formal code contribution standards, yet is also consistently belligerent or uncooperative in public forums.
+That's a serious concern; if the person doesn't seem to shape up over time, even in response to hints, then don't add her as a committer no matter how skilled she is.
+In an open source project, social skills, or the ability to "play well in the sandbox", are as important as raw technical ability.
+Because everything is under version control, the penalty for adding a committer you shouldn't have added is not so much the problems it could cause in the code (review would spot those quickly anyway), but that it might eventually force the project to revoke the person's commit access — an action that is never pleasant and can sometimes fragment the whole community.

-Many projects insist that the potential committer demonstrate a certain level of technical expertise and persistence, by submitting some number of nontrivial patches—that is, not only do these projects want to know that the person will do no harm, they want to know that she is likely to do good across the code base.
-This is fine, but be careful that it doesn't start to turn committership into a matter of membership in an exclusive club.
+Some projects insist that a potential committer demonstrate a certain level of technical expertise and persistence, by submitting some number of nontrivial patches — that is, not only do these projects want to know that the person will do no harm, they want to know that she is likely to do good across the codebase.
+This isn't always a bad policy, but be careful that it doesn't start to turn committership into a matter of membership in an exclusive club.
 The question to keep in everyone's mind should be "What will bring the best results for the code?" not "Will we devalue the social status associated with committership by admitting this person?"
 The point of commit access is not to reinforce people's self-worth, it's to allow good changes to enter the code with a minimum of fuss.
-If you have 100 committers, 10 of whom make large changes on a regular basis, and the other 90 of whom just fix typos and small bugs a few times a year, that's still better than having only the 10.
+If you have 100 committers, 12 of whom make large changes on a regular basis, and the other 88 of whom just fix typos and small bugs a few times a year, that's still better than having only the 12.

 The first thing to be said about revoking commit access is: try not to be in that situation in the first place.
 Depending on whose access is being revoked, and why, the discussions around such an action can be very divisive.
 Even when not divisive, they will be a time-consuming distraction from productive work.

-Once someone's access is revoked, that fact is unavoidably public (see the section called “Avoid Mystery” later in this chapter), so try to be as tactful as you can in how it is presented to the outside world.
+Once someone's access is revoked, that fact is unavoidably public (see the section called “Avoid Mystery”), so try to be as tactful as you can in how it is presented to the outside world.

 Full committers can vote on anything, just as they can commit anywhere, and only full committers vote on adding new committers of any kind.
 In practice, though, the ability to add new partial committers is usually delegated: any full committer can "sponsor" a new partial committer, and partial committers in a domain can often essentially choose new committers for that same domain (this is especially helpful in making translation work run smoothly).

-Regarding enforcement of partial commit access: it's often best not to have the version control system enforce partial commit domains, even if it can.
-See the section called “Authorization” in Chapter 3, Technical Infrastructure for the reasons why.
+Regarding enforcement of partial commit access: it's often best not to have the version control system enforce partial commit domains, even if it is capable of doing so.
+See the section called “Authorization” for the reasons why.

 Some projects automatically remove people's commit access if they go a certain amount of time (say, a year) without committing anything.
 I think this is usually unhelpful and even counterproductive, for two reasons.

 First, it may tempt some people into committing acceptable but unnecessary changes, just to prevent their commit access from expiring.
 Second, it doesn't really serve any purpose.
-If the main criterion for granting commit access is good judgement, then why assume someone's judgement would deteriorate just because he's away from the project for a while?
-Even if he completely vanishes for years, not looking at the code or following development discussions, when he reappears he'll know how out of touch he is, and act accordingly.
-You trusted his judgement before, so why not trust it always?
+If the main criterion for granting commit access is good judgement, then why assume someone's judgement would deteriorate just because she's been away from the project for a while?
+Even if she completely vanishes for years, not looking at the code or following development discussions, when she reappears she'll know how out of touch she is, and act accordingly.
+You trusted her judgement before, so why not trust it always?
 If high school diplomas do not expire, then commit access certainly shouldn't.

 Although the discussions around adding any particular new committer must be confidential, the rules and procedures themselves need not be secret.
 In fact, it's best to publish them, so people realize that the committers are not some mysterious Star Chamber, closed off to mere mortals, but that anyone can join simply by posting good patches and knowing how to handle herself in the community.
 In the Subversion project, we put this information right in the developer guidelines document, since the people most likely to be interested in how commit access is granted are those thinking of contributing code to the project.